Whenever my busy thoughts were out of control, the soothing comfort of your presence calmed me down and overwhelmed me with delight.Psalm 94:19 TPT

 Do you ever feel like your busy thoughts are out of control?
 My “busy thoughts” are usually fueled by fear, anxiety, and worry – and I know I’m not alone.

-Worry is considered by some to be a worldwide epidemic, and a recent study showed that the US leads the way in adult stress levels.
 If left undealt with, worry can wreak havoc on our physical health, our relationships, and our job performance – not to mention our spiritual life.

 But the Bible says that the soothing comfort of God’s presence can calm down the busiest mind.
 The prayers in the book of Psalms can teach us a great deal about how to find this kind of peace from our relationship with God.